 There are different Canadian government forms for different purposes, so you will need to make sure you get the right form to declare your weapon and ammunition at the Canadian border.
 If you are moving permanently to Canada, there are different requirements than those listed below.

 Antique firearms are not considered firearms for licensing and registration purposes, so you shouldn’t need any paperwork.
 You should still declare them at the border crossing.
-Antique firearms include any firearms manufactured before 1898 that are not originally designed or redesigned to discharge rim-fire or centre-fire ammunition; long guns manufactured in 1898 or later that are reproductions of flintlock, wheel-lock, or matchlock firearms; and firearms that are classified as antique by regulations.
+Antique firearms include any firearms manufactured before 1898 that are not originally designed or redesigned to discharge rim-fire or center-fire ammunition; long guns manufactured in 1898 or later that are reproductions of flintlock, wheel-lock, or matchlock firearms; and firearms that are classified as antique by regulations.

 What you need to do about your weapon depends on which category if falls into.
 There are three primary weapons categories: non-restricted, restricted, and prohibited.
 See the CBSA firearms page for an overview of what is required for each category.